Updated: August 13, 2022.

-In this short guide, I’m showing you how to find the sitemap of any website in 8 easy ways.
+Learn how to find sitemap of any website in these 8 easy ways + one bonus way.

 Here is the screenshot from the sample XML sitemap shown on sitemaps.org:

-And here is the screenshot of the sitemap index on my website:
+And here is the screenshot of the sitemap index URL on my website:

-Okay, it’s time to finally start the detective work.
+Okay, it’s time to start the detective work finally.

-This is the most obvious and the quickest way to find a sitemap of a website.
+This is the most obvious and quickest way to find the URL of the sitemap of a website.
 In most cases, this is all you need to do to detect an XML sitemap of a website.

 The most common locations for sitemaps are: